 Spain is internationally recognized in the field of fertility.
 Professionals in this field, therefore, are some of the best in the world.
 This is why thousands of people decide to come to Spain to undergo assisted reproduction treatments, with some of the best professionals.

 There are different degrees of infertility, which can be caused by a variety of factors, including genetic, as well as environmental causes.
-Here are the main causes affecting infertility.
+Here are the main causes of infertility.

 A woman is said to be the most fertile between the ages of 15 and 24.
 In this day and age, however, very few women choose to have children during these ages.
 In general, fertility starts to decrease from the age of 25.
 Approximately one third of women who wait until 35 will have problems to conceive, and approximately half of the women 40 and over will have difficulties.